julianjohannesen/Udacity-SQL-Notes/Lesson-5-SQL-Data-Cleaning.md

 - Left: Extracts a number of characters from a string starting from the left
 - Right: Extracts a number of characters from a string starting from the right
 - Substr: Extracts a substring from a string (starting at any position)
-- Position: Returns the position of the first occurrence of a substring in a string
+- Position: Returns the position of the first occurrence of a substring in a string, e.g. POSITION("$" IN student_information) as salary_starting_position
 - Strpos: Returns the position of a substring within a string
 - Concat: Adds two or more expressions together, e.g. CONCAT(month, '-', day, '-', year) AS date
 - Cast: Converts a value of any type into a specific, different data type, e.g. CAST(salary AS int)